DuoMaster123/FlowersRecognition/README.md

    ```
    pip install -r requirements.txt
    ```
-3. Run training, run this command in VScode Terminal (note that it might take a long time depending on your Laptop/PC configuration - usually 2 hours)
+3. Run training, run this command in VScode Terminal (note that it might take a long time depending on your Laptop/PC configuration - usually 1.5 hour) - If you already downloaded the `best_model_7classes.pth` file at first, you can skip this step.
    ```
    python src/train.py --config config.yaml
    ```